ElectronNET/Electron.NET/README.md

 Build cross platform desktop apps with .NET Core 2.0 and ASP.NET NET Core.

-Electron.NET is a wrapper around a "normal" Electron application with a embedded ASP.NET Core application.
+Electron.NET is a __wrapper__ around a "normal" Electron application with a embedded ASP.NET Core application.
 Via our Electron.NET IPC bridge we can invoke Electron APIs from .NET.

 The CLI extensions hosts our toolset to build and start Electron.NET applications.

+## Wait - you host a .NET Core app inside Electron?
+Why?

+Well... there are lots of different approaches how to get a X-plat desktop app running.
+We thought it would be nice for .NET devs to use the ASP.NET Core environment and just embed it inside a pretty robust X-plat enviroment called Electron.
+Porting Electron to .NET is not a goal of this project, at least we don't have any clue how do to it.
+We just combine ASP.NET Core & Electron.

 # NuGet: